Elevating instructional technology research

 Any researcher, including tenured and tenure track faculty, career track faculty, staff with research backgrounds, and graduate students, interested in collaborating with UCATT to conduct original research on technology-driven learning or teaching is eligible to make a request.

 Requests can be submitted anytime and are evaluated in October and May.
 At the end of each evaluation cycle, requestors will be notified about the status of their request.
+Please note that shorter requests, involving ten or fewer hours of contracted work, are more likely to be approved.
+For more extensive research collaborations, consider applying for the Instructional Technology Research Fellowship, explained in the section below.

 - Technology resources